peteroupc/html3dutil/doc/H3DU.GraphicsPath.md

 #### Parameters

-* `cx` (Type: number)<br>X coordinate of the center of the star.
+* `cx` (Type: number)<br>x-coordinate of the center of the star.
-* `cy` (Type: number)<br>Y coordinate of the center of the star.
+* `cy` (Type: number)<br>y-coordinate of the center of the star.
 * `points` (Type: number)<br>Number of points the star has.
 Nothing will be added to the path if this value is 0 or less.
 * `radiusOut` (Type: number)<br>Radius from the center to each outer vertex of the star.
 * `radiusIn` (Type: number)<br>Radius from the center to each inner vertex of the star.
 * `phaseInDegrees` (Type: number)<br>Starting angle of the first vertex of the polygon, in degrees.
-0 means the positive X axis, 90 means the positive Y axis, 180 means the negative X axis, and 270 means the negative Y axis.
+0 means the positive x-axis, 90 means the positive y-axis, 180 means the negative x-axis, and 270 means the negative y-axis.

 #### Return Value